erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Update a Snapshot

-Perform updates to attributes of a snapshot.
+Performs updates to attributes of a snapshot.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|